-CaHRU’s mission is to increase people’s health and well-being by improving the quality, performance and systems of care across the health, social and third sector care services through our world-leading interdisciplinary research with service users and health service professionals and organisations.
-We work closely with our Healthier Ageing Patient and Public Involvement (HAPPI) group which provides invaluable PPI input into the development of new studies and supports existing studies.
+CaHRU’s mission is to enhance people’s health and well-being and reduce inequalities, addressing these two UN Sustainable Development Goals by improving the quality, performance and systems of care across the health, social and third sector care services through our world-leading interdisciplinary research with service users and health service professionals and organisations.
+We work closely with our Healthier Ageing Patient and Public Involvement (HAPPI) group which provides invaluable PPI for the development of new studies and supports existing studies.

 Our objectives are:

-- to conduct research which makes a difference to people’s health and well-being by helping to transform health and social care services and systems in the UK and internationally through world leading research;
+- to conduct research which makes a difference to people’s health and well-being by helping to transform health and social care services and systems from local to global – locally, regionally and nationally in the UK and also internationally through world leading research;

 - to promote high quality care which enhances the experience, safety, effectiveness, efficiency and equity of healthcare by examining and transforming the performance and function of health and social care practice, organisation and delivery;